jaolivero/Instagram-Database-clone/README.md

 # Instagram-Database-clone
-Built a database identical to how Instagram works.
+Built a database identical to how Instagram works using MySQL